elalish/manifold/README.md

 Contributions are welcome!
 A lower barrier contribution is to simply make a PR that adds a test, especially if it repros an issue you've found.
 Simply name it prepended with DISABLED_, so that it passes the CI.
 That will be a very strong signal to me to fix your issue.
 However, if you know how to fix it yourself, then including the fix in your PR would be much appreciated!

+## Profiling

+There is now basic support for the [Tracy profiler](https://github.com/wolfpld/tracy) for our tests.
+To enable tracing, compile with `-DTRACY_ENABLE=on` cmake option, and run the test with Tracy server running.

 ## About the author

 This library was started by [Emmett Lalish](https://elalish.blogspot.com/).
 I am currently a Google employee and this is my 20% project, not an official Google project.
 At my day job I'm the maintainer of [\<model-viewer\>](https://modelviewer.dev/).
 I was the first employee at a 3D video startup, [Omnivor](https://www.omnivor.io/), and before that I worked on 3D printing at Microsoft, including [3D Builder](https://www.microsoft.com/en-us/p/3d-builder/9wzdncrfj3t6?activetab=pivot%3Aoverviewtab).
 Originally an aerospace engineer, I started at a small DARPA contractor doing seedling projects, one of which became [Sea Hunter](https://en.wikipedia.org/wiki/Sea_Hunter).
 I earned my doctorate from the University of Washington in control theory and published some [papers](https://www.researchgate.net/scientific-contributions/75011026_Emmett_Lalish).